oxygenxml/oxygen-git-client-addon/README.md

  - **Pull (rebase)**:
     1. When all the conflicts are resolved, press the **Continue rebase** button.
     2. You can abort the *Pull with rebase* action by pressing the **Abort rebase** button.
 This will revert the repository to the state from before trying to pull.

-In order to do so, go to the toolbar at the top of the _Git Staging_ side-view, click on the settings icon (a cogwheel) and invoke the **Reset all credentials** action from the displayed menu.

 Copyright and License
 ---------------------